Transforming Lives with 3D Printed Prosthetics

 The Hero Arm, developed by Open Bionics, is a shining example of a 3D printed bionic arm.
 Manufactured using Selective Laser Sintering with Nylon PA12, this arm is packed with innovative features.

 The bionic hand of the Hero Arm is controlled through the contraction of the same muscles used to open and close a biological hand.
 This allows amputees to intuitively control the bionic arm, improving their mobility.
-Specialized sensors recognize muscle movements, while haptic vibrations, beepers, buttons, and lights deliver notifications to aid in controlling the bionic arm movements.

 Custom-Fit Sockets for Enhanced Comfort